 - Epilepsy Monitoring Unit (EMU) with 24/7 monitoring using simultaneous audio/video EEG recordings to help evaluate and care for patients with complex and difficult-to-control seizures.

 - Participation in research into new therapies and treatments for patients with neurological disease and neurotrauma.

 The Road to Recovery

 Because a neurosurgical patient’s journey does not end after surgery, an extensive suite of neurological rehabilitation services is available to safely help patients regain control of their lives and re-establish their independence.
 Programs include inpatient rehabilitation, brain injury, concussion and stroke specialty programs, stroke recovery and more.

-Find a neuroscience specialist at a Texas Health location close to you or call 855-434-3700 today.
+Find a neuroscience specialist at a Texas Health location close to you.